mahdichaaben/e-commerce-/README.md

 # HYPER: An E-commerce Application Built with Laravel

 <<<<<<< HEAD
-HYPER is an e-commerce application built using Laravel.
-It allows users to browse products, add them to their cart, and make purchases securely.
+HYPER is an e-commerce application developed using Laravel.
+It allows users to browse products, add them to their cart, and also add comments to each product.

 ## Features